Client Comments

 Interest rates will move up and down over time as they have for decades.
 So from a home mortgage holder point of view, you have to basically consider two things: 1) Do I think interest rates are at or near a low point, and 2) what are my plans for retiring the mortgage in the future?

 Starting with the first question, as interest rates reach record low levels, its reasonable to assume that this will not continue over time.
-Taking into account the current recessionary forces at work here at the end of 2009, one can make the argument that interest rates have been held artifically low to stimulate the economy and when the economy starts to turn around, interest rates are likely to rise.
+Taking into account the current recessionary forces at work here at the end of 2009, one can make the argument that interest rates have been held artificially low to stimulate the economy and when the economy starts to turn around, interest rates are likely to rise.
 So, as a mortgage holder or potential mortgage holder, you have to decide if its now the right time to select a long term interest rate that will benefit you over many years or if you should select a variable rate to stay open to the potential that interest rates will drop further.

 At the end of 2009, long term interest rates are at or near record lows and as a result, many people are locking in their rate well into the future.